 1.4.
-Delimitations of the Study
+Delimitations of The Study

 The study was delimited to government primary schools in Ambo town.
 It was also delimited to the study of teachers' perception about principals' leadership orientation and school culture.
 Participants were only those teachers who served in the school for two years and above since it was believed that it requires teachers sometime to identify the leadership orientation of the principals and culture of the school.
-The study used contextualized Bolman and Deal's leadership orientations survey and Gruenert& Valentine's (1998) school culture survey questionnaire.
+The study used contextualized Bolman and Deal'sleadership orientations survey and Gruenert& Valentine's (1998)school culture survey questionnaire.
 Only teachers were the participants of the study.
+As the sample size was small the findings were delimited only to those schools and principals involved in the study.

 1.5.
-Limitations of the Study
+Limitations Of The Study